 When the Deer Isle Christmas Bird count was reinstituted in 1998 a number of people expressed interest but hesitated because they were not confident of their ability to identify the birds.
 We were fortunate to be given the early records of Margaret Hundley for birds of Deer Isle.
-It was a real coup when the National Park Service gave us the Bird Abundance monthly record for Acadia to be included in Quick Key for Birds of Deer Isle.

-Today bird apps and the Cornell Laboratory of Ornithology web site with birdcast and eBird provide sophisticated birding data making it available instantly.
+Today bird apps and the Cornell Laboratory of Ornithology web site with birdcast and eBird provide sophisticated birding data available instantly.
 Any listing of URLs rather quickly becomes out of date.
 Search engines deliver a wide array of resources so you cannot do better than consulting internet searches.